icidasset/icidasset/src/Writings/health-fitness.md

 - Don't think about tomorrow, nothing bad is going to happen.
 - Breathing effectively is important for your focus, metabolism, stress, etc.
   –> __Wim Hof method.__
 - Meditating 20 minutes a day can bring enormous benefits, e.g. reduce bad stress.
   Focus on breathing/air flow.
 - Mental stress <=> physical stress <small>(it's all related)</small>

-### Detailed information

-- _Wim Hof method:_ breathing is required to resist the cold, when trying to resist the cold you burn brown fat, which in turn keeps your temperature up and produces huge amounts of energy.